Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 Mobile search engine optimization is the process of optimizing your site to attract and serve mobile users.
 This means providing an outstanding experience to mobile visitors.

-In past webmasters, optimize their websites for desktop users only.
-But nowadays, with the faster-growing rate in mobile devices makes it important to optimize your site for mobile also.
+In the past webmasters, optimize their websites for desktop users only.
+But nowadays, the faster-growing rate in mobile devices makes it important to optimize your site for mobile also.

 Why is mobile SEO so important?

 The importance of mobile SEO can’t be ignored.
 With everyday passing mobile SEO is becoming an integral part of online business and marketing.

 Look at some of the statistics regarding mobile SEO that illustrate its importance more compellingly.

 - As I mentioned earlier, mobile searches are drastically increasing from the past few years.
 In fact, 58% of all the searches on Google are performed using mobile devices, while 42% from desktops.

 - 34% of consumers start their product searches on mobile search engines.

 - 76% of consumers use their mobile devices for shopping, and 90% of them made a purchase using their mobile.

 - 67% of mobile users are more likely to buy from a mobile-friendly site.